kleopatra999/Chromium-Windows-Build/README.md

 There are three goals of this project

 1. Build automatically Chromium most recent stable release.
 1. Involve to this project developers from Chromium community.
+Integrate to official documentation.
 1. Influence on [official](http://www.chromium.org/developers/how-tos/build-instructions-windows)  [instructions](http://dev.chromium.org/developers/how-tos/get-the-code).
 Make them more linear and predictable.